decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 The Self-Issued OP request MUST be signed.
 Decentralized Identifier resolution as defined in section 10.2.2.2. of [[ref: SIOPv2 ID1]] MUST be used as the Verifier/RP Registration Metadata Resolution Method.

-The RP MUST support Subject Syntax Type `did:ion` as specified in section 9.2.3. in [[ref: SIOPv2 ID1]].
-RP's `client_id` MUST be expressed as using a `did:ion` URI, and the public key used to sign the request MUST be obtained from the `verificationMethod` property of a DID Document.
+The RP MUST support Subject Syntax Type as specified in section 9.2.3 and include the DID methods required by this profile. in [[ref: SIOPv2 ID1]].
+RP's `client_id` MUST be expressed using a DID method URI (of a DID method supported by this profile), and the public key used to sign the request MUST be obtained from the `verificationMethod` property of a DID Document.
 The public key used to sign the request in question MUST be identified by the `kid` in the header of the signed request.

 All RP metadata other than the public key MUST be obtained from the `registration` parameter as defined in section 6.3.1. of [[ref: SIOPv2 ID1]].

 The following are Verifier/RP Registration Metadata parameters and values:
 * `subject_syntax_types_supported`
   * REQUIRED.
-MUST include `did:ion`.
+MUST include the DID methods required by this profile (`did:ion`, `did:web`).
 Defined in [[ref: SIOPv2 ID1]].
 * `vp_formats`
   * REQUIRED.
 MUST include `jwt_vp` and `jwt_vc`, and support signature algorithms `ES256K` and `EdDSA`.
 Defined in [[ref: OpenID4VP ID1]].
 * `client_name`